The last death eaters

 Indeed, there was the tiny matter of the Dark lord’s deadly curses on his own gold.

-« I’d rather you didn’t get killed, in there. » she muttered.
+« I’d rather you didn’t get killed, in there. »

 « Don’t put yourself too much in danger.
 I took some time healing you. »